Sn3pcity/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Write a script that changes the group owner to school for the file hello Task 13.
-Change group
+Task 15.Write a script that changes the owner and the group owner of _hello to vincent and staff respectively.